Fieldcode Manual

 2. Fill in the New rule tab.

-3. In the final step, you select a score value from 1 to 100.
+5. In the next step, you can select a score value from 1 to 100 for your static conditions.

 Operator: Compares the condition with the comparison (IS EQUAL TO, IS NOT EQUAL TO, IS LIKE, IS NOT LIKE, IN).